 Meet a Dubliner – Mary Louise Reilly, Rugby player

-Mary Louise ‘Maz’ Reilly, a sports development officer with Dublin City Council, plays rugby for Ireland.
-She was on the Grand Slam-winning side of 2013 and plays in her third World Cup tournament, hosted by Ireland, this month.
+Marie Louise ‘Maz’ Reilly is a former Irish international women’s rugby union player, highly respected coach and a sports development officer with Dublin City Council.
+She was on the Grand Slam-winning side of 2013 and represented Ireland in three World Cups, 2010, 2014, and 2017.
 It was always soccer and Gaelic football at home.
 No one played rugby.
 One day a friend asked me to jump in and give a dig out and I was like ‘there is not a hope, that sport is way too rough’.
-Anyway, she got the better of me and I got involved and realised that I actually really enjoyed rugby.
-For me, in work, it’s the same thing.
-Whether I’m out cha
+Anyway, she got the better of me and I got involved and realised that

 John Evoy, Founder of Men's Sheds Ireland